MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2022.md

  Microsoft SQL Server hosts the databases that System Center - Service Manager creates.
 In addition, System Center 2022 - Service Manager requires SQL Server Analysis Services (SSAS) to work with Microsoft Online Analytical Processing (OLAP) cubes.
 SQL Server Reporting Services (SSRS) is required to support System Center 2022 - Service Manager reporting.

  Use this information to evaluate if your SQL Server environment is ready to support the installation of or upgrade to System Center 2022.
-Use this information whether you are deploying one or multiple components of System Center.
+Use this information whether you're deploying one or multiple components of System Center.

 >[!NOTE]
 > During installation, select *SQL Server full-text search* on the computers running SQL Server that will host the Service Manager and data warehouse databases.